Visyond/website-hugo/site/content/pricings/new-pricing-page.md

             - title: Scenario analysis
               tooltip: >-
                 Compare multiple decision metrics simultaneously under different scenarios.
-            - title: Scenario Waterfall
+            - title: Scenario waterfall
               tooltip: >-
                 See in detail what cells change between scenarios and their impact on the variability of the output metrics.
             - title: Tornado analysis
               tooltip: >-
                 Find the most important input drivers for given decision metrics, and their impact on the output.
-            - title: Interactive Dashboards
+            - title: Interactive dashboards
               tooltip: >-
                 Create spreadsheet-driven dashboards, and empower collaborators to test scenarios in self-service mode without the risk of breaking the spreadsheet.
             - title: Role-based access control